networkspore/Netnotes-Linux/README.md

 -
 1. DevSkiller friendly id is used in place of creation of UUID, to allow for more favorable encoding:  https://github.com/Devskiller/friendly-id
 2. Joubin Mohammad Houshyar <alphazero@sensesay.net> Java implentation of BLAKE2B cryptographic digest algorithm:  https://github.com/alphazero/Blake2b

-General
--
-1. Stackoverflow utilized for window resize helper, and window drag features, as well as general bug fixes